-5. Academic Integrity Policy & Procedures
+5. Academic Integrity Policy& Procedures

-ECU's Academic Integrity Policy outlines your expectations and responsibilities in terms of academic integrity.
-Students at East Central University are expected to behave as responsible members of the University community and to be honest and ethical in their academic work.
-Please familiarize yourself with this policy by reading the East Central University Academic Integrity Policy or toggle the following tabs below to read the contents:
+TCC's Student Academic Integrity Policy, Policy SH.02.A, outlines your expectations and responsibilities in terms of academic integrity.
+Students at Tulsa Community College are expected to behave as responsible members of the College community and to be honest and ethical in their academic work.
+Please familiarize yourself with this policy by clicking here to open the pdf or click the following tab to read the contents (the relevant sections are highlighted in red in the tab version below):